 Scenario A: Mid-market SaaS (6-week questionnaire delay)

-How to prevent: Build answer repository early.
+How to prevent: Build an answer repository early.
 Even without SOC 2, document what you actually do (MFA policy, access reviews, logging setup).
-When questionnaire arrives, response time drops from 3 weeks to 3 days.
+When the questionnaire arrives, response time drops from 3 weeks to 3 days.
 Buyer sees speed + detail and moves to addendum negotiation.

 Scenario B: Fintech (security addendum negotiation stall)